NeXus azint writer

 h = h5py.File(h5name, 'r')

-# Read an image frame from the dataset
+# Extract a single image frame from the dataset

 img = h['/entry/instrument/pilatus/data'][10]